 The applicant must attend IECEx assessor training prior to final acceptance.
 This training may be attended any time after the application is made but consideration will be given to including others when the training is conducted, for example those just about to make application.

-NOTE The members of ExAG have a standing invitation to attend IECEx assessor training sessions.
+NOTE The members of ExAG and the IECEx Executive have a standing invitation to attend IECEx assessor training sessions.

 2.4 Review by IECEx Secretariat